Call for Papers

 Full papers of not more than 14 pages (including references) in LNCS format reporting on the experiments conducted with any of the state based techniques in the scope of ABZ 2020.

 Accepted papers will appear in the Springer LNCS proceedings.
-The deadlines for the different kinds of contributions see below.
+For deadlines for the different kinds of contributions see below.

 Important Dates AoE